Pauline Benbrook LRPS - secretary

-Richard Ellis LRPS - treasurer
+Richard Ellis LRPS - chair and acting treasurer

 After receiving my first SLR as an 18th birthday present I was hooked on photography and it has been an interest of mine ever since.
 With family commitments diminishing I have found myself drawn back to landscape photography both for the joy of making an image and of just being outdoors in wonderful light.